 *This post for strawberry granola rose hip ice cream is sponsored by Nuts.com, a 2017 partner of Running to the Kitchen using their fun new dried rose hips!
 All content and opinions are my own.

 Imagine a rustic farm to table compound with huge gardens, bungalows, farm dogs wandering around, boutique shops filled with local artisan products, live music and tiny little ice cream cart right outside the hostess station.

 Not to mention a menu that will make you wish your stomach was bottomless and you could try every single on it.

 All of this set up in the hills of San Jose del Cabo, in Baja Mexico.
 If I had the chance to live there tomorrow and abandon everything about my current life, I’d do it without second thought.

 This past visit was the first time I decided to get ice cream from that cute cart.
-With flavors like lemongrass lavender, strawberry basil, carrot mint, roasted fennel and white chocolate pumpkin seed it was too hard to resist.
+With flavors like lemongrass lavender, strawberry basil (much like these cider slushies), carrot mint, roasted fennel and white chocolate pumpkin seed it was too hard to resist.

 I got the last waffle cone of the night (with a scoop each of the lavender lemon and strawberry basil) 3 minutes before the cart closed.

 Eating that ice cream as we drove down the dirt road mountain through herds of cows on the side of the road (literally) was one of my best memories of the trip.

 The chalk board of unique flavors in front of that ice cream cart is what inspired this rose hip ice cream creation.